id/emqx-docs/en_US/observability/alarms.md

 <img src="./assets/alarm_activate_msg.png" alt="alarm massage" style="zoom:50%;" />

-One system multifunction will be repeatedly reported.
+Alarms will not be repeatedly reported.
 That is, if one alarm on high CPU usage is activated, the system will not generate another alarm of the same type.
 The generated alarm will be automatically deactivated when the monitored metric returns to normal, or you can manually deactivate the alarm.

 ### Get Alarms from Log